 - Northeast Minnesota: Grand Rapids, Moose Lake, Duluth

-- Central Minnesota: St. Paul, Hanover, Shakopee, Andover, Jordan, Plymouth
+- Central Minnesota: St. Paul, Hanover, Shakopee, Andover, Chaska

 - Southern Minnesota: Rochester, Mankato

 - Ability to work well with others in a team setting.